aaronr7734/shortcut-jar/docs/describe/documentation.md

 There's a really annoying issue with the Show Alert action these Shortcuts use to display descriptions.
 If the description is too long, the text visually cuts off and there's no way to read the rest.
 It doesn't affect us blind folks, but if you're sighted, you were out of luck!

 Now, both Shortcuts will ask you, as part of their set up questions, if you're sighted.
 If you indicate that you are, descriptions will be shown with a different box that will comfortably hold the entire description.

-## Updating The Shortcuts

-If you have an old version of either shortcut and would like to update to the latest version, the process is identical on iOS and macOS.
-Do the following:

-1. Click on the link to the shortcut you'd like to update.
-2. The Shortcuts app should open and show you the name and details for the Shortcut you clicked on.
-Tap Set Up Shortcut.
-3. You'll be asked the set up questions again.
-The only question you should have to answer again is the first one, which asks for your API key.
-Fill that in, then press "Skip setup."

-That's it!
-You're now running the latest version of the shortcut.
-You don't need to set up VoiceOver again.

-**Note**: If you adjusted other fields like the system prompt, you might have to adjust them again after updating.
-For this reason, I'd suggest saving prompts you write elsewhere in case an update clears them.

 ## Thanks